 They will be riding until their teeth fall out – or till they can no longer get off the chair lift.

-WHAT: With disposable income, as the grown-up kids have finally flown the nest (or are still IN the nest so Skeezers had to do the flying), they can now afford top of the range kit (though they may not be quite the target customer that the Marketing Manager of Arc’teryx had in mind) – but, often, they wear gear that’s over 20 years old and still going strong.
+WHAT: With disposable income, as the grown-up kids have finally flown the nest (or, quite often, are still IN the nest so Skeezers had to do the flying), they can now afford top of the range kit (though they may not be quite the target customer that the Marketing Manager of Arc’teryx had in mind) – but they, also love wearing gear that’s over 20 years old and still going strong.
 Like they are.
 They have thermals older than most Steezies.
 And you'll catch them on their Swallowtail or Monoski ripping it in the Derby de La Meije.
 Actually you probably won't.
 Catch them, that is.

 WITH: Skeezer men always wear helmets or woolly hats (to cover bald heads); the women like Buffs (to cover crêpey necks).
 Never leave home without a knee bandage or brace (though touch and go whether liver will give out before knees).
 Often they have the full touring kit and are as evangelical about walking up the mountains – avoiding the hordes - as riding down, thus getting them closer to heaven.
 No, hold the funeral parlour, that's untracked snow heaven..